-The graduate degree program in UCTE is offered jointly by the Departments of Civil & Environmental Engineering (CEE), Geology & Geological Engineering (GEGN), and Mining Engineering (MN).
+The graduate program in UCTE is offered jointly by the Departments of Civil & Environmental Engineering (CEE), Geology & Geological Engineering (GEGN), and Mining Engineering (MN).
 UCTE faculty from each department are collectively responsible for the operations of the program.
-Participating students reside in one of these departments, typically the home department of their advisor.
+Participating thesis students reside in one of these departments, typically the home department of their advisor.

 Program coursework is selected from multiple departments at Mines (primarily CEE, GEGN, MN) and is approved for each student by the student's advisor and graduate committee.
+To earn the Certificate, students will complete four specified online courses.
 To achieve the MS degree, students may elect the non-thesis option based upon coursework and an independent study report tied to a required internship.
 Students may alternatively select the thesis option comprised of coursework and a research project performed under the guidance of a UCTE faculty advisor and presented in a written thesis approved by the student's thesis committee.

 PhD students are expected to complete a combination of coursework and novel, original research under the guidance of a UCTE faculty advisor and doctoral committee, which culminates in a significant scholarly contribution to a specialized field in UCTE.
 Full-time enrollment is encouraged and leads to the greatest success, although part-time enrollment is permissible for working professionals.
-All graduate students must complete the full-time, on-campus residency requirements described in the general section of the Graduate Catalog.